Sonaza/Experiencer/README.md

 Experience bar replacement for World of Warcraft.

 ## Description
 Experiencer is a minimum configuration required experience bar addon.
 It adds multi purpose experience, reputation, artifact power and honor progress bar to the bottom or the top of the screen.
+The bar can also be split in up to three different sections to display multiple data sources simultaneously.

 Note that because the Experiencer bar can **only be anchored to the top or the bottom of the screen** it may overlap with other frames positioned in those places.